Gochugaru vs Kashmiri Chili: Heat, Flavor & Key Differences

 Buy By Color And Language

-Buy gochugaru by Korean labeling, grind size, and bright scarlet-orange color; buy Kashmiri chili by vivid brick-red powder or pliable whole pods.
+Buy gochugaru by Korean labeling, grind size, and bright scarlet-orange color.
+Buy Kashmiri chili by vivid brick-red powder or pliable whole pods.
 Store both airtight and away from light because gochugaru loses fresh aroma first, while Kashmiri powder loses the color most cooks bought it for.

-Review Process:
+Editorial Review

 It is not a good direct swap.
 Kashmiri chili gives color, but it lacks the coarse flake texture and Korean pepper flavor that help kimchi paste coat vegetables.